 By the words of Vincent Van Gogh: “Great things are done by a series of small things brought together.”
 In the manufacturing world, these series of small things translate into large BOMs (Bill of Materials) and the "bringing together" can be called complex configuration.
-Consequently, for manufacturing companies product modelling is a crucial part of their sales process.
+Consequently, for manufacturing companies, product modelling and maintenance are a crucial part of their sales process.

-This is especially true if they have an extensive product catalogue or if they operate in made-to-order or engineering-to-order scenarios.
-In these cases, the product quoted by the sales representative has not been manufactured yet, and therefore the configuration must be done very carefully in order to avoid mistakes.
+This is especially true if they have an extensive product catalogue or if they operate in made-to-order (MTO) or engineering-to-order (ETO) scenarios.
+In these cases, the product quoted by the sales representative has not been manufactured yet.
+The configuration must be done very carefully in order to avoid mistakes.

 Excel Modelling in CPQ - The ease of use is crucial for users

 To perform product modelling in Excel you don’t need programming knowledge, or a technical background.
 If you have a sales (engineering) team with good product knowledge, they can do their own modelling in an easy, straightforward way.
 No technical training required, no additional expertise needed.

 Excel Modelling in CPQ - Why flexibility counts double for manufacturers

 Every important parameter to be taken into account when configuring a product can be factored via Excel–even in the most complicated manufacturing configuration scenarios.
 Once the overall configuration logic is clear, it can be accurately defined in the Excel file.
 For example, value restriction, characteristic restriction, domain restriction, BOM explosion, etc. All of which can be configured using Excel and then uploaded to the CPQ.

 Another option is to extract predefined attributes from your ERP, reuse them in your model in Excel, and upload it to your CPQ.

 Your most up-to-date product models - this is real business agility